esi-neuroscience/acme/README.md

 [Ernst Strüngmann Institute (ESI) gGmbH for Neuroscience in Cooperation with Max Planck Society](https://www.esi-frankfurt.de/>) and released free of charge under the
 [BSD 3-Clause "New" or "Revised" License](https://en.wikipedia.org/wiki/BSD_licenses#3-clause_license_(%22BSD_License_2.0%22,_%22Revised_BSD_License%22,_%22New_BSD_License%22,_or_%22Modified_BSD_License%22)).
-ACME relies on the concurrent processing library [Dask](https://docs.dask.org/en/latest/>) and was primarily designed to facilitate the use of [SLURM](https://slurm.schedmd.com/documentation.html) on the ESI HPC cluster (although other HPC infrastructure running SLURM can be leveraged as well).
+ACME relies heavily on the concurrent processing library [dask](https://docs.dask.org/en/latest/>) and was primarily designed to facilitate the use of [SLURM](https://slurm.schedmd.com/documentation.html) on the ESI HPC cluster (although other HPC infrastructure running SLURM can be leveraged as well).
 Local multi-processing hardware (i.e., multi-core CPUs)